smilo7/consonance-ACE/README.md

     * `conformer_decomposed`: decomposition-based proposed in the paper.

 * `--name`: optional, used for logging the run on [Weights & Biases](https://wandb.ai/).

+Parameters for the training script can be adjusted in `ACE/trainer.gin`.

 ## 🎯 Models
 Two models are implemented in this repository: